nutellinoit/cassandra-aws-backups/README.md

     Default action is to take a backup

   -b, --awsbucket
-   Google Cloud Storage bucket used in deployment and by the cluster.
+   AWS S3 bucket used in deployment and by the cluster.

   -c, --clear-old-ss
     Clear any old SnapShots taken prior to this backup run to save space